-Riparian restoration = excluding stock and planting
+Riparian restoration: exclude stock and plant native species

-In Victoria, efforts to restore riparian zones typically involve fencing to exclude stock from a buffer of riparian land around the stream followed by reintroducing native plant species by planting tubestock of trees and shrubs (Brooks and Lake 2007).
-Often restoration efforts will involve some initial weed control, such as the mechanical removal of woody weeds (e.g. willows, Salix spp.) or spraying grassy and broadleaved weeds.
+In Victoria, efforts to restore riparian zones typically involve fencing to exclude stock from a buffer of riparian land around the stream, followed by reintroducing native plant species by planting tubestock of trees and shrubs (Brooks and Lake 2007).
+Restoration efforts will often involve some initial weed control, such as the mechanical removal of woody weeds (e.g. willows, Salix spp.) or spraying grassy and broadleaved weeds.